Tinystep1/cmfive-docs/README.md

 ## Starting Jekyll locally

-The config requires SSL be set up, you can comment out that line, or use [mkcert](https://github.com/FiloSottile/mkcert) to generate a local SSL cert then reference them when you launch Jekyll:
+The config requires SSL be set up, you can comment out that line, or use [mkcert](https://github.com/FiloSottile/mkcert) to generate a local SSL cert then reference them, [with your own PATH_TO_] when you launch Jekyll:

 ```
-$ jekyll serve --ssl-key=localhost-key.pem --ssl-cert=localhost.pem --trace --config=_config.yml,_config_development.yml
+$ jekyll serve --ssl-key [PATH_TO_localhost-key].pem --ssl-cert [PATH_TO_localhost].pem --trace --config=_config.yml,_config_development.yml
 ```

 When launching, it's important to specify the ```--config``` option with reference to the ```_config_development.yml``` in addition to the base ```_config.yml``` file.
 This stops Jekyll setting the base URL to https://cmfive.com.